Genji-Labs/.github/profile/README.md

-Here's the updated README for Genji Labs, featuring your project **FamDocs**:

----

 # Genji Labs

 Welcome to **Genji Labs**!
 We're a community of tinkerers, coders, and open-source enthusiasts dedicated to pushing the boundaries of technology.
 Our mission is to create innovative software solutions that are open, transparent, and accessible to everyone.
 At Genji Labs, we believe in the power of collaboration and the magic of curiosity.